plotdb/block/README.md

          - function: return the interface.
          - object: as the interface.
          - string: evaled to the interface, or a function which return the interface.
+         - for detail of the "interface", see "interface of the internal object" section below.
    - `root`: root of a DOM tree. use to create internal dom tree if provided.
 Overwrite code.
  - `create()`: create a `block.instance` based on this object.
  - `context()`: get library context corresponding to this block.